RandomOgre101/Anakin-IRCTC-Task/README.md

 - PostgreSQL
 - SQLAlchemy (ORM)

-### The SQL queries are done with SQLAlchemy and all documented in detail with comments within the source code files
+### The SQL queries are done with SQLAlchemy and are documented in detail with comments within the source code files

 ### To set up and run the project:
 - First clone the repository: